Candle vase with ceramic medallions

-We are recognized world wide as having the greatest expertise and experience in conserving the ormolu produced by Matthew Boulton and as a consequence have had the great honour of being asked by Birmingham Museum and Art Gallery to conserve many of his most important pieces including the Sidereal Clock and the Tew table which can be seen at Soho House in Handsworth Birmingham the home of Matthew Boulton.
+We are recognized as having the greatest expertise and experience in conserving the ormolu produced by Matthew Boulton and as a consequence have had the great honour of being asked by Birmingham Museum and Art Gallery to conserve many of his most important pieces including the Sidereal Clock and the Tew table which can be seen at Soho House in Handsworth Birmingham the home of Matthew Boulton.

 Matthew Boulton (1728-1809) was the great pioneer of English or’molu and one of the most influential figures of the early Industrial Revolution.
 He was described by Josiah Wedgwood as the 'first manufacturer in England' producing beautiful ormolu mounted objects for a very brief period from 1768 to 1782.
 A master of great self promotion and marketing, he was the only Englishman to successfully challenge the French bronziers pre-eminence of this decorative art form and succeed in supplying the French court.